 Visiting customers over the past few weeks, something that has come up in conversation is the problem of residents damaging or disabling fire door closers.
 This is not only a safety issue, it invalidates insurance and can lead to big fines for non-compliance with fire regulations.

 In sheltered housing, many front doors are fire doors and therefore fitted with door closers.
 This ensures the door will be closed in the event of a fire, and the spread of fire and smoke will be prevented.
-Residents will then have more time to evacuate safely, or can remain in a fire safe compartment until the emergency services arrive.
+Residents will then have more time to evacuate safely or can remain in a fire safe compartment until the emergency services arrive.

 This is particularly important in sheltered accommodation as older residents may have slower reaction times when the fire alarm sounds.
 Those that have mobility issues will take longer to evacuate.

-However self-closing fire doors are heavy and difficult to open.
+However, self-closing fire doors are heavy and difficult to open.
 Residents may find it difficult to get in and out of their flats.

 The frustration of struggling to open their front door has led some residents to break or disengage door closers.
 Though understandable, this is dangerous and against fire regulations.
 If a fire does break out, an open fire door will cause fire and smoke to spread rapidly, putting residents at risk.

-As Freedor has removed the weight and closing force of the fire door, all the stress of dealing with fire doors has been removed, and residents can come and go as they please.
+As Freedor Pro has removed the weight and closing force of the fire door, all the stress of dealing with fire doors has been removed, and residents can come and go as they please.

 It’s important that sheltered housing residents do not have their quality of life impeded by the need for fire safety.
-Fitting Freedor offers them the freedom to live their lives as they wish, without worry.
+Fitting Freedor Pro offers them the freedom to live their lives as they wish, without worry.

-Main image courtesy of Fire Door Inspectors @firedoorguy
+Featured image courtesy of Fire Door Inspectors @firedoorguy